Kitware/arctic-viewer/README.md

 Here is an example on how to download some sample data

 ```
-$ InSituDataDownloader -s -o ./tonic-data
+$ mkdir tonic-data && cd $_
+$ ArcticViewer -D

  | Downloading sample data (~100MB) into directory /Users/seb/tonic-data
  |
- | => Once the data will be downloaded, you will be able to try the InSituDataViewer with the following commands:
+ | => Once the data will be downloaded, you will be able to try the ArcticViewer with the following commands:
  |
- |  $ InSituDataViewer -d /Users/seb/tonic-data/mpas-probe-flat-earth
+ |  $ ArcticViewer -d /Users/seb/tonic-data/mpas-probe-flat-earth
- |  $ InSituDataViewer -d /Users/seb/tonic-data/hydra-image-fluid-velocity
+ |  $ ArcticViewer -d /Users/seb/tonic-data/hydra-image-fluid-velocity
  |
  | Thank you for trying this out...
-Seb
 ```

 Then you can load them using the provided feedback or by running the following command lines:

 ```
-$ InSituDataViewer -d ./tonic-data/mpas-probe-flat-earth
+$ ArcticViewer -d ./tonic-data/mpas-probe-flat-earth
 ```

 This will load a MPAS oceanic simulation data that represent a 3D volume of a